jaseg/gerbolyze/README.md

     --sexp-mod-name
         Module name for KiCAD S-Exp output
     --sexp-layer
-        Layer for KiCAD S-Exp output
+        Layer for KiCAD S-Exp output.
+Defaults to auto-detect layers from SVG layer/top-level group names
     -a, --preserve-aspect-ratio
         Bitmap mode only: Preserve aspect ratio of image.
 Allowed values are meet, slice.
 Can also parse full SVG preserveAspectRatio syntax.